 To understand the theory of law, practice it.
 Thomas Jefferson School of Law has in-house law clinics for students to work with community members seeking pro bono work on a small scale.
-Meeting with people seeking answers to law challenges is one of the best ways to apply what you learn in the classroom to real life scenarios, whether working on family or veteran issues or interning at local law office or public interest organization.
+Meeting with people seeking answers to legal challenges is one of the best ways to apply what you learn in the classroom to real-life scenarios, whether working on family or veteran issues or interning at local law office or public interest organization.
 This is one way to find out what segment of the law interests you.
 Many of these programs allow you to earn academic credit.
-Students can chose from more than ten clinics offering services to veterans, families, business entrepreneurs and artists.
+Students can choose from clinics offering services to veterans, small business entrepreneurs, and those seeking professional mediation.

-Placement opportunities are plentiful and varied, ranging from traditional settings such as the United States Attorney’s Office to local biotech corporations to international settings like The Hague.
+Placement opportunities are plentiful and varied, ranging from traditional settings such as the United States Attorney’s Office and the Public Defender to the special opportunities offered by San Diego's local biotech corporations.
 We have externship placement opportunities in law firms of all sizes and practice areas and a number of opportunities at nonprofit, issue-focused organizations.

-Students who have successfully completed the Evidence course, or are concurrently enrolled, can become certified law clerks and, thus, be able to make court appearances.
+Students who have successfully completed or are enrolled in Evidence and Civil Procedure can become certified law clerks and, thus, be able to make court appearances.
 Externships provide students an opportunity to develop and hone their research and writing skills.
 They also work closely with practicing attorneys, and have interactions with clients.

 Externship areas of practice include civil litigation, corporate transactions, criminal prosecutions, criminal defense, tax, estate planning, immigration, family law, intellectual property and child welfare and custody.

 Students also attend Externship classes and receive individual mentoring.

 The Judicial Externship Program